 Greetings, IMAP friends!

-I am absolutely thrilled to bring you news about the next The National Aeronautics and Space Administration. exploration opportunity at the very edge of our solar system.
-Launching in 2025, the Interstellar Mapping and Acceleration Probe, or IMAP, will explore and map the boundaries of our The region around the Sun where the solar wind dominates over the interstellar medium..
+I am absolutely thrilled to bring you news about the next NASA exploration opportunity at the very edge of our solar system.
+Launching in 2025, the Interstellar Mapping and Acceleration Probe, or IMAP, will explore and map the boundaries of our The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation..
 This modern-day celestial cartographer will also…